mlyg/ml_notepad/courses/an_introduction_to_the_imperative_part_of_cpp.md

 10. To delete a dynamic array, we write: delete [] number_ptr;
 11. Declaring variables as **static** makes them remain in existence throughout the execution of the program
 12. **struct** is used to store together elements of different data types

+## Lecture 8
+1. For recursion, C++ arranges memory spaces needed for each function call in a **stack** (last in first out)
+2. A function defined recursively can be defined iteratively
+3. **Benefit of recursion**: usually requires less local variable declarations
+4. **Downside of recursion**: often run slower and use more memory
+5. **Quick sort** is a recursively defined procedure for rearranging the values stored in an array in ascending or descending order
+* The index of the pivot value is chosen by evaluating: (first index + last index) / 2
+* left_arrow and right_arrow start at the first and last index.
+Values are swapped if right_arrow value is less than pivot, or left arrow value is more than pivot
+* Process continues until left arrow index is greater than right arrow index